bragi/representations/README.markdown

 On the other hand they are procedural in nature and have hard time to adapt to complex models.
 They also live in a single namespace making it difficult to find which helpers apply to which models.

-Representations do a paradigm switch and change syntax to object oriented and model specific.
+Representations do a paradigm shift and change syntax to object oriented and model specific.

 ## Example usage